The Jobs Market and Dutch Tolerance

 Not from within the EU?
 Good luck with fighting for a job in Holland!

-What’s very clear from the study is that the descendents of Moroccans, Turks and people of the Dutch Antilles and Surinam are much more likely to be unemployed than Dutch natives.
+What’s very clear from the study is that the descendants of Moroccans, Turks, and people of the Dutch Antilles and Surinam are much more likely to be unemployed than Dutch natives.
 What are the reasons for such high unemployment amongst people from a non-EU background?
 The Shallow Man will seek to explain this.

-Now this post might annoy some, and if as a result, I’m captured by a group of angry Dutch HR women, who attempt to explain that the Dutch are the most tolerant people in the world, and that most leading Dutch organisations employ plenty of allochtonen.
+Now, this post might annoy some, and if as a result, I’m captured by a group of angry Dutch HR women, who attempt to explain that the Dutch are the most tolerant people in the world and that most leading Dutch organizations employ plenty of allochtonen.
 I’ll say to the HR ladies “Yes I agree with you that there are plenty of allochtonen in most Dutch companies.
-They can be seen entering office buildings at 5am to do the cleaning.
+They can be seen entering office buildings at 5 am to do the cleaning.
 I don’t really think that counts as successful diversity in the workplace.”